jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 The service will be invoked successfully this all.

 This mechanism saves you from creating a `cacerts` file and uploading it to each of your production servers.
-Or worse: checking that file into a Git repository (that can be a big security mistake).
+Or worse: checking that file into a Git repository, which couples it to the codebase.

-If you TrustStore is not secure, someone could inject bogus certificates into and potential cause your app to do bad things.
-But it's even worse when it comes to KeyStores.
+But it's even more important when it comes to KeyStores.

-## Creating a KeyStore from a Environment Variables
+### Using a KeyStore

 If you're terminating an SSL connection on the server side, you have to manage a secret key, a public certificate and a password.
-All of these can be stored as environment variables that `EnvKeyStore` can extract.
+All of these can be stored as environment variables the `EnvKeyStore` can extract.

 To demostrate this, we'll create a [Ratpack](http://ratpack.io) server.
 The code is in the same [env-keystore-examples]() project in the `KeyStoreExample` class.